 Create your own sentences using only simple tenses

-FAQs on the Importance of Stative Verbs in English
+FAQs on the Stative Verbs in English

 Q1: What are stative verbs?